 City slickin’: what’s on in London this summer

-London's shaking off the lockdown cobwebs with a host of awesome events planned at museums, theatres and the like.
+London's shaking off the lockdown cobwebs with a host of awesome events.
 Bag yourself the best tickets now with our guide to what's on in the capital.

 The capital’s gearing up to take the next step back to bustling reality from May 17, and we are so there.
 Exhibitions, food festivals, live theatre… bring on culture, non-weather dependent food and drinks, and jostling at a buzzing art gallery for the free fizz.